 Darkest Teganze: The inspiration for the Witch Doctor's look and personality.

 Deadpan Snarker: Comes out every so often in his conversations with Lyndon.

 Does Not Like Shoes: Barefoot by default.
 Most "boots" manifest as anklewear on them.
 With the Vanishing Dye, any foot gear can leave them barefoot.

 Nice Guy: Ironically for his/her really morbid powers and tastes, the Witch-Doctor turns out to be the nicest and kindest of the player characters.

-Nightmare Fetishist: Let's see... this guy dress with skulls and bones, uses zombies dogs and bears as pets, likes a place full of giant carnivorous spiders (in fact, s/he express regret for killing the Spider Queen at the end of the boss fight), and regularly communicates with spirits, which seems to be a good experience from his/her point of view.
-And seeing his/her dead sister's spirit dancing with said spirits is a wonderful thing to him.
+Nightmare Fetishist: Let's see...not only does this guy/gal's wardrobe includes skulls and bones, he/she also uses zombies dogs and bears as pets, hurls jars filled with cat-sized spiders, likes a place full of giant carnivorous spiders (in fact, s/he express regret for killing the Spider Queen at the end of the boss fight), and regularly communicates with the spirits of the dead.
+And seeing his/her dead sister's ghost dancing with said spirits is a wonderful thing to him/her.

-Arbitrary Scepticism: Despite being a magic user in a Dark Fantasy world full of Demons, Angels, Ghost and many other supernatural things, the Wizard outright tells Shen and the Templar s/he doesn't believe in Gods or an afterlife.
+Arbitrary Scepticism: Despite being a magic user in a Dark Fantasy world full of demons, angels, ghosts, and many other supernatural things, the Wizard outright tells Shen and the Templar s/he doesn't believe in Gods or an afterlife.
 S/he gets better however, eventually admitting that, after all that happened, s/he doesn't really know what to believe in anymore.